tapfortap/Documentation/iOSAPIReference.md

 **Return Value**

-  - _TapForTapBannerAd_ - a new instance of a BannerAd
+  - _TapForTapBanner_ - a new instance of a Banner

 #### - (void)startShowingAds